 To help you begin your search, we’ve rounded up our pick of the best schools in the UK for children with SEND.

 Independent specialist schools are private schools that specialise in supporting learners with particular types of profile/need.
 These schools can offer support or specialisms that may not be available in the state sector.

 Often, independent specialist schools have a defined area of focus and can vary greatly in terms of the types of need they support and the academic pathways they offer.
 Some consider themselves to be mainstream schools offering more specialist support and others consider themselves to be more specialist in nature and able to offer more therapeutic input than comparable state schools.

 In addition, independent schools mostly do not require Education, Health and Care Plan (EHCP) funding and are accessible to self-paying families, as well as those with EHCP support.

 Pupils often arrive here from local private schools after finding them too taxing – here, a real focus on the outdoors (afternoons are reserved for sport and activities, and there’s a school farm) and an equal weighting of success and effort take priority.
 Most pupils sit GCSEs and A-levels but they can also study for BTECs and vocational courses, which feature fewer final exams and place more emphasis on coursework.
-A real gem – and perfect for a curious child who wants to learn but in a gentle, enormously positive, can-do environment.
+A real gem of a UK SEND school – and perfect for a curious child who wants to learn but in a gentle, enormously positive, can-do environment.